-Quizzes - There will be 11 quizzes, one for each lab module covered in the textbook.
-One quiz may be dropped.
+Quizzes - There is one syllabus quiz.
+There will be 11 quizzes, one for each lab module covered in the textbook.
+One module quiz may be dropped (however, if you do all of the quizzes the "extra" quiz will be counted as extra credit).
 They will be taken from the material in the modules and the quick checks at the end of each module session (there are 2-3 sessions per module).

 Lab Modules - There are 11 lab modules that are to be completed following the instructions in the textbook.
 These are individual assignments and copying other's files is not acceptable, however you may discuss and work on the assignments with other students.
+The skills learned in the lab modules will be the basis of the practical exams.

 Project - There is a database project where you will be building your own database for a "client".
 The client can be an actual business, organization or person who you know needs help with setting up a basic database, or you can see me for a client project.
 The final project deliverables are due at the end of the semester (see anticipated schedule).
 This is an individual project or you may work on it with one other student in the class.
+If you work on it with another student you need to identify who has done which part of the project.